Matty Cash

-Cash started his career at Wycombe Wanderers and later the FAB Academy before he signed his first professional contract with Nottingham Forest and established himself as a regular at right-back.
+Cash started his career at Wycombe Wanderers and later the FAB Academy before he signed his first professional contract with Nottingham Forest and then established himself as a regular at right-back.
 He signed for Aston Villa in September 2020.

-Born in England, Cash has Polish grandparents on his mother's side.
-He received his Polish passport in October 2021, qualifying him to play for the Poland national team.
+Born in England, Cash has a Polish mother.
+He was confirmed a Polish citizen in October 2021, qualifying him to play for the Poland national team.
 He made his debut the following month, and represented the side at the 2022 FIFA World Cup.

 Club career

 Nottingham Forest

 Cash signed with Nottingham Forest in October 2014, after spending 16-months with the FAB Football Academy based at Bisham Abbey.
 Cash had joined FAB after Wycombe Wanderers released him, due to financial problems forcing their youth teams to be disbanded, aged fourteen.
 He experienced his first games in professional football on loan at League Two club Dagenham & Redbridge, having joined them on 4 March 2016 on a one-month loan deal.
 He scored his first goal for the Daggers in a 3–1 defeat to Hartlepool United on 12 March 2016.

 On 5 August 2016, Cash signed a three-year deal with Forest to keep him at the club until 2019.
 He made his first team debut a day later, starting in a 4–3 win over Burton Albion.
 Cash's early season form earned him praise, with former Forest defender Kenny Burns claiming that the midfielder's performances were putting those of some of the more experienced Forest players "to shame".
 However, on only his fifth appearance for Forest, Cash sustained a fracture to his tibia at the beginning of a 2–2 draw away to Aston Villa on 11 September 2016 which was expected to keep him out for three months.

 Cash made his return from injury on 25 November as a 79th-minute substitute in a 5–2 defeat of Barnsley at Oakwell.
 Three days later Cash was linked with a £5 million transfer to Premier League side Chelsea, although Forest owner Fawaz Al-Hasawi subsequently took to social media to deny that the midfielder would be sold in the January transfer window.

 On 4 January 2017, Cash was the subject of a £6 million bid from Bundesliga side RB Leipzig.
 Having remained at Forest upon the closure of the January transfer window, Cash signed a new contract on 3 March 2017 to extend his current deal with the club until 2021.